rootdraws/Paracelsus/README.md

 compoundLP() is a function that can be called by any $FACTORY holder.
 The ETH from a rugpull() is paired with FACTORY to build LP, which is owned by RUGFACTORY.sol

+## SEQUENCER FEE SHARING

+[Sequencer Fee Sharing](https://docs.mode.network/introduction/sequencer-fee-sharing) has registration and claim functions that need to be integrated into the project.